bshack/white-label-model/README.md

 Install the node module:

 ```
-npm install trndymodel --save
+npm install white-label-model --save
 ```

 ## Model Usage

-trndyModel supports models and collections, this first example is for models only.
+white-label-model supports models and collections, this first example is for models only.

 ### Require

 ```
-var Model = require('trndymodel').Model;
+var Model = require('white-label-model').Model;
 ```

 ### Instantiate